Your Choice, Your Vision, Your Show

 How Do You Enter the Student Picks Lottery?

-We will pick seven winners and two alternates by Wednesday, September 26.
+We will pick six winners and two alternates by lottery soon after the September 20th deadline.

 FREQUENTLY ASKED QUESTIONS

 - Is Student Picks a big time commitment?